The Manitoba Population Research Data Repository

 This includes situations where there is an over representation of First Nations, Métis, or Inuit individuals in the study cohort or population.
 MCHP understands that a risk for attribution may not be evident when starting out on a research project; if this changes during the project then input and advice will be sought before continuing with the research.

-The MCHP Repository Access Unit (RAU) will provide you with the appropriate contact information for requesting approvals / permissions from First Nation, Métis and/or Inuit representatives after you confirm that you have acquired funding for your project.
+The MCHP Repository Access Unit (RAU) will assist you with the contact information for requesting approvals / permissions from First Nation, Métis and/or Inuit representatives.
+Partnerships should be identified and included before submitting for funding or seeking approvals.

 5. Project Specific Data Approvals (if applicable)